-Create Your Own Agility Course for Your Canine Champion!
+Backyard Fun: How to Create Your Own Dog Agility Course

-Whether you want to actually train your dog to compete, or just have a good time in the backyard, here are a few tips to help you get started.
+Whether you want to actually train your dog to compete, or just have a good time in the backyard, here are a few steps to help you build a DIY agility course.

 1. Find a large, open space where you can set up your course.